 Outdoor environmental education embraces teachable moments which happen regularly in an outdoor classroom.
-All MEC Instructors are professional educators.
+All instructors are professional educators.
 Your students will most likely have different instructors for each class.
 Because of this, students will have varying experiences in classes and may hike on different trails.
 Instructors will cover the key terms and meet the learning objectives for each class.

-DAYTIME CLASSES Science Classes
+DAYTIME CLASS OPTIONS Science & Ecology Classes